wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 };
 ```

-Now we can update the rendering code like this:
+Then we could update the rendering code like this.

 ```js
 if (this.state.error) {